What does it take to make your products and packaging say, “Pick me! Pick me!”?

-The perfect label.
+The perfect product label.

 1. Spotlight your brand personality

 You need to create an emotional connection with your target customers, and your product packaging is the first thing they see.
-Whether your brand is friendly, quirky, earthy or serious, you should communicate that on your packaging.
+If your brand is friendly, quirky, earthy or serious, you should communicate that on your packaging.
 From the image and colors to the tagline and text, your product labels make an impression.

 2. Call out what makes your product unique